 Explorers along the Garden Route can look into abseiling activities in Knysna, as well as the Storms River Valley.

-Hartbeespoort Dam in the North West Province, a 1-hour drive from Johannesburg, is also well known for its abseiling.
+Hartbeespoort Dam in the North West province, a one-hour drive from Johannesburg, is also well known for its abseiling.

 In KwaZulu-Natal, some of the better known commercial abseiling locations are Howick Falls and Shongweni Dam.